Skip to main content

 • What hidden dependencies exist in current operations

-• Where automation or process change would provide genuine relief versus superficial efficiency
+• Where change would provide genuine relief versus superficial efficiency

 Inputs Required